 Behind the Scenes with a Sköna Creative

-Jenny Sagström interviews Janessa Mason, Creative Director at Sköna and designer of the Tripp & Taylor campaign for Snowflake — the data warehouse built for the cloud.
+Jenny Sagström interviews Janessa Mason, Creative Director at Sköna and designer of the Tripp & Tyler campaign for Snowflake — the data warehouse built for the cloud.

 Tell me about the rationale behind the campaign?